dev-basitali/photo-filter-app/pro_image_editor-stable/README.md

 ## Features

-- ✅ Multiple-Editors
 - ✅ Painting-Editor
   - ✅ Color picker
   - ✅ Multiple forms like arrow, rectangle, circle and freestyle
 - ✅ Text-Editor
   - ✅ Color picker
   - ✅ Align-Text => left, right and center
   - ✅ Change Text Scale
   - ✅ Multiple background modes like in whatsapp
 - ✅ Crop-Rotate-Editor
-    - ✅ Rotate
-    - ✅ Flip
-    - ✅ Multiple aspect ratios
-    - ✅ Reset
-    - ✅ Double-Tap
-    - ✅ Round cropper
 - ✅ Filter-Editor
 - ✅ Blur-Editor
 - ✅ Emoji-Picker
-  - ✅ Sticker-Editor
-- ✅ Multi-Threading
+- ✅ Move and scalable layers
-  - ✅ Use isolates for background tasks on Dart native devices
-  - ✅ Use web-workers for background tasks on Dart web devices
+- ✅ Helper lines for better positioning
-  - ✅ Automatically set the number of active background processors based on the device
-  - ✅ Manually set the number of active background processors
 - ✅ Undo and redo function
 - ✅ Use your image directly from memory, asset, file or network
 - ✅ Each icon can be changed
-- ✅ Any text can be translated "i18n"
+- ✅ Any text can be translated
 - ✅ Many custom configurations for each subeditor
 - ✅ Custom theme for each editor
 - ✅ Selectable design mode between Material and Cupertino
+- ✅ Interactive layers
+- ✅ Hit detection for painted layers
+- ✅ Loading of stickers or widgets in the editor
 - ✅ Reorder layer level
+- ✅ WhatsApp Theme
 - ✅ Movable background image
-- ✅ WhatsApp Theme
-- ✅ Frosted-Glass Theme
-- ✅ Interactive layers
-- ✅ Helper lines for better positioning
-- ✅ Hit detection for painted layers
-- ✅ Zoomable paint and main editor
 - ✅ Improved layer movement and scaling functionality for desktop devices

-#### Planned features
+#### Future Features
-- ✨ Painting-Editor
-  - New painting style which pixelates the background
-  - Freestyle Painter with improved performance and hitbox
-- ✨ Text-Editor
-  - Text-layer with an improved hit-box and ensure it's vertically centered on all devices
+- ✨ Text-layer with an improved hit-box and ensure it's vertically centered on all devices
-- ✨ Emoji-Editor
-  - Preload emojis in web platforms
-- ✨ AI Futures => Perhaps integrating Adobe Firefly
+- ✨ Enhanced crop editor with improved performance (No dependencies on `image_editor` and `extended_image`)

 ## Getting started